 Don’t Ever Sell an Upgrade

-It’s really important to note that “Upgrades are void if sold or advertised for sale for cash or other considerations,” per the AAdvantage terms and conditions.
+It’s very important to understand that “Upgrades are void if sold or advertised for sale for cash or other considerations,” per the AAdvantage terms and conditions.
 You cannot, under any circumstance, offer anything for an upgrade, including cash or trading of any miles or favors.
 Additionally, you cannot post your upgrades on eBay or any other similar website, as this is strictly against the terms and conditions of the AAdvantage program.

 Many people lose their accounts each year due to selling or purchasing these upgrades, so make sure you’re wise to the rules of the program!